earlfogel/UltraRogue/README.md

     S	save game
     Q	quit

-To restore a saved game from the default location, use "urogue -r".
+To restore a saved game from the default location, just run urogue again.
 To restore a different saved game, use "urogue \<filename\>".
-There are sample shell and batch files in the "extras" folder that do this for you.
+If you don't want to restore a saved game, run "urogue -new" (or delete the save file).

 Older UltraRogue versions (which may no longer be playable) are available from the roguelike archive at: https://britzl.github.io/roguearchive/